ardalis/ardalis-com-gatsby/src/pages/blog/2023-year-in-review.md

 I was logging all my food from March through summer some time but didn't end up sticking with it.
 I'll probably try to pick that up again soon as I know it's an easy way to help stay on top of things.
 I also need to cut down on chips and beer/alcohol, as both of those quickly add up and are just empty calories.

+As I work on building muscle, it'll be important to track body fat percentage at least as much as weight, along with other measurements.
+In 2023, I started the year at 28.7% fat, and ended at 26.8%.
+My low as about 25.4%.
+So, I dropped 2% body fat which isn't nothing.
+I think I can make some significant improvements on this front in 2024, and maybe aim for under 20% (which losing 12 pounds of fat while adding zero muscle would achieve).

 ## Work Environment and Gear

 I try to keep [my current list of gear and tools used](https://ardalis.com/tools-used) up to date.
-Not much in the way of new gear.
-I got a [ring light](https://amzn.to/3kVYiU4) and a [little teleprompter](https://amzn.to/3mCuXOJ) that I haven't really used, yet, but plan on using for some upcoming YouTube videos.
-Likewise I [upgraded my primary recording mic to a Blue Yeti](https://amzn.to/3mJRyZW).

-That was about it for 2022.
-No new laptops or desktops.
+I did buy a few new things in 2023 (links may support my blog):

+- Elgato Prompter.
+I've only had it a few weeks but it's pretty cool.
+You'll be seeing it in use in my courses and YouTube videos.
+- [MagSafe Car Charger](https://amzn.to/3vRMPcU).
+Hooks to an air vent; phone attaches and charges via MagSafe magnets.
+Really loving it.
+- [MagSafe Charger Stand for iPhone](https://amzn.to/3Srfv5I).
+Nice, heavy charger that uses magnets to ensure the phone is in the proper position, and allows the phone to stand up at an angle while still charging.
+- [ASUS TUF 27" 1440P HDR Curved Monitor](https://amzn.to/47G05yQ) x2.
+I prefer non-ultrawide screens for screen recording for YouTube, Pluralsight, etc. These are really sharp and a nice upgrade from my 15 year old Dells.
+- [Elgato Key Light Air](https://amzn.to/3UpEyYj) x2.
+Provides front lighting while recording.
+- [Logitech MX Keys Advanced Wireless Illumnated Keyboard](https://amzn.to/4b08tvL) I really love this keyboard.
+It's super quiet but very responsive.
+Don't get it if you want CLACKITY-CLACK but if you record video it's great.
+- [Elgato Facecam 1080p60 Full HD Webcam](https://amzn.to/422WHwF).
+A very nice webcam, but I ended up using my real Canon camera as my primary recording/YouTube camera, so this one gets used but not for my primary recording.
+- [Camera Desk Mount Stand](https://amzn.to/422WHwF).
+Good to have a few spares for lights, cameras, etc. For my camera with the Prompter attached to it I ended up putting it on a tripod behind my table rather than attaching it to the desk, as that gave it more stability and me more options for placing it.
+- [USB Lavalier Lapel Microphone](https://amzn.to/3U46yjJ).
+I've only used it once or twice so far but I would use this for recording when I'm standing rather than at my desk.
+- [BowFlex SelectTech 1090 Dumbbell](https://amzn.to/3Udd201) x2.
+The start of my weight training journey.
+- [BowFlex SelectTech Stand with Media Rack](https://amzn.to/49jr5Wb).
+Strong stand to put 200lbs of dumbbells on.
+- [Mirabox Capture Card](https://amzn.to/3vIt1sA).
+To connect my Canon camera to my PC via HDMI.
+- [Canon RF100-400mm F5.6-8](https://amzn.to/3SzRMAp).
+Zoom lense for the Canon, mostly for taking pics of birds.
+Note: doesn't work well when using the Canon as a webcam...
+- [Canon EOS R7 Mirrorless Camera with RF-S 18-150mm Lens Kit](https://amzn.to/48FyoaE).
+Not cheap but a nice upgrade from my 2014 era Nikon.

+As you can see I bought a lot of stuff to try and get my recording setup working.
+Overall things have come together pretty well, and I can't really user excuses about equipment as a reason for not producing more YouTube videos and training courses.

 ## Work Stuff

 ### NimblePros

 NimblePros has been doing well.
-We hired 3 people in 2022 (and 2 more in 2023 so far).
-We'll probably add a couple more before 2023 is over, but we don't want to grow too big or too quickly.
-We're pretty happy with the crew we have and the culture we've developed.
+We hired 2 people in 2023 which is pretty good considering so many companies in our industry have been laying people off.
+We're very happy with the crew we have and the culture we've developed.
 If you're looking for help migrating to the latest version of .NET and/or to the cloud, or if you need help leveraging DDD and/or distributed architecture, give [NimblePros](https://nimblepros.com/) a call (or, preferably, email).
+We've also started doing public webinars and training classes, as well as launching [email training courses](https://nimblepros.com/email-courses) where the content is delivered right to your inbox over a series of days.

 ### devBetter